hinnaparwezuc/Senior-Design/Professional Biography/Aradana_Nair_Proessional_Bio.md

 ### Data Engineering Co-op
 **The Lubrizol Corporation** | Spring 2024

-- During my first co-op rotation, I worked in Data Engineering, where I gained experience using SQL and working with data pipelines.
-I assisted with building and maintaining pipelines used to move and transform data for different business needs.
-This rotation strengthened my understanding of databases, data management, SQL, and the processes involved in making data accessible and useful to an organization.
+- Gained hands-on experience using SQL and working with data pipelines.
+- Assisted with building and maintaining pipelines used to move and transform data for different business needs.
+- Developed a stronger understanding of databases, data management, and SQL.
+- Learned how data engineering processes make organizational data more accessible and useful.

 ### SAP Basis Co-Op
 **The Lubrizol Corporation** | Fall 2024

-- During my second co-op rotation, I worked with the SAP Basis team.
-This experience introduced me to enterprise systems and the technical infrastructure that supports SAP applications.
-I gained experience working within a large enterprise technology environment while developing my troubleshooting, problem-solving, and collaboration skills.
+- Worked with the SAP Basis team in a large enterprise technology environment.
+- Gained exposure to enterprise systems and the technical infrastructure supporting SAP applications.
+- Developed troubleshooting and problem-solving skills while working with enterprise technologies.
+- Strengthened collaboration and communication skills through working with a technical team.

 ### AI and Development Co-Op
 **The Lubrizol Corporation** | Summer 2025

-- During my third co-op rotation, I worked on projects involving front-end development, and UI design.
-I gained experience developing user-facing solutions and considering how users interact with technology.
-I also supported marketing and communication efforts surrounding technology initiatives, which gave me experience presenting technical projects in a way that was understandable and engaging to non-technical audiences.
-This rotation allowed me to combine technical development with creativity, design, and communication.
+- Worked on projects involving front-end development and UI design.
+- Gained experience developing user-facing solutions with a focus on user interaction and experience.
+- Supported marketing and communication efforts surrounding technology initiatives.
+- Presented technical projects in ways that were understandable and engaging to non-technical audiences.
+- Combined technical development with creativity, design, and communication.

 ### Data Partner Co-op
 **The Lubrizol Corporation** | Spring 2026 - Summer 2026

-- During my fourth and fifth co-op rotations, I worked as a Data Partner, where I served as a connection between data, technology, and business needs.
-I worked with stakeholders to better understand their data requirements and helped support solutions that allowed data to be used more effectively.
-These rotations strengthened my experience with data management, data quality, business requirements, and problem-solving while also requiring strong communication with both technical and non-technical stakeholders.
-Working as a Data Partner helped me better understand the relationship between technology and business and how effective data solutions can support organizational decision-making.
+- Served as a connection between data, technology, and business needs during my fourth and fifth co-op rotations.
+- Collaborated with stakeholders to understand and identify their data requirements.
+- Supported solutions that helped stakeholders use data more effectively.
+- Strengthened skills in data management, data quality, business requirements, and problem-solving.
+- Communicated with both technical and non-technical stakeholders.
+- Developed a stronger understanding of the relationship between technology and business.
+- Learned how effective data solutions can support organizational decision-making.

 ## Project Sought